Asian stock markets sink after Wall Street rally fades

-BEIJING (AP) — Asian stock markets fell Friday after a post-election Wall Street rally faded and the U.S. Federal Reserve suggested it will keep raising interest rates.
+BEIJING (AP) — Asian stock markets fell Friday after a post-election Wall Street rally faded amid expectations of U.S. interest rate hikes despite the Federal Reserve’s decision to hold off this week.

-WALL STREET: Coming off the previous day’s surge, stocks slipped as a ninth straight decline in oil prices hurt energy companies.
+WALL STREET: Coming off a surge the previous day, stocks slipped as a ninth straight daily decline in oil prices hurt energy companies.
 Banks gained after the Federal Reserve left interest rates unchanged.
 The Standard & Poor’s 500 shed 0.3 percent to 2,806.83 after it jumped 2.1 percent Wednesday.
 The Dow Jones Industrial Average inched up 10.92 points to 26,191.22.
 The Nasdaq composite dipped 0.5 percent to 7,530.88.

 Most Read Business Stories